mallockey/Get-DiskDriveUsage/README.md

 # Get-DiskDriveInfo
-A PowerShell script that retrieves hard disk info via WMI/CIM calls.
+A PowerShell script that retrieves all hard disk info via WMI/CIM calls.

 It accepts multiple PC names from the command line.